cjbarrie/teaching_data/README.md

 # teaching_material
-Repo of materials used for teaching
+Repo of data used for teaching